BioMedIA/dHCP-release-notes/qc.md

 1. Raw dMRI & T2w must pass the recon QC.

-2. Preprocessed T2w must pass the sMRI pipeline QC.

-3. All preprocessed dMRI is released.
+2. All preprocessed dMRI is released.
 Data that failed dMRI pipeline/s QC is flagged in the `combined.tsv` spreadsheet in the [supplementary](https://github.com/BioMedIA/dHCP-release-notes/tree/master/supplementary_files)

-4. Transforms to standard space are dependent upon availability of extracted (white and pial) surfaces from sMRI pipeline.
+3. Transforms to standard space are dependent upon availability of extracted (white and pial) surfaces from sMRI pipeline.